-A. High Density Polyethylene (HDPE) is one of the most commonly used plastics and typically found in more rigid products like milk gallons, cups and water bottles.
-It’s strength acts as a barrier against moisture and resists insects, rot and other chemicals.
-While being easily recyclable and free from harmful emissions, the use of HDPE results in a decking boards that are stronger, ultra-durable and more sustainable than non-HDPE plastics.
+A. High Density Polyethylene (HDPE) has an extra high strength-to-density ratio and is one of the most commonly used plastics — typically found in more rigid products like milk gallons, cups and water bottles.
+Its strength acts as a barrier against moisture, and resists insects, rot and other chemicals.
+Easily recyclable and free from harmful emissions, the use of HDPE results in decking boards that are stronger, ultra-durable and more sustainable than composites with non-HDPE plastics.

 Q. How do I clean and maintain my Deck?

-A. GreenClaimed® and BamDeck® is designed to withstand daily wear and tear of outdoor living but we do recommend cleaning your deck at least twice each year to remove pollen, organic debris, dirt or stains.
-A broom or sweeper will work better than a hose and is a much greener cleaning method.
+A. Cali Bamboo decking is designed to withstand the daily wear and tear of outdoor living, but we do recommended cleaning your deck at least twice a year to remove pollen, organic debris, dirt or stains.
+A broom or sweeper works better than a hose and is a much greener cleaning method.
 If you find accumulated dirt or grime, use soap and water and a scrub brush and simply rinse off with water.
-Additional information can be found on our Care & Maintenance download.
+When cleaning deck tiles, ensure the surface the tiles are installed upon has proper drainage.
+Additional information can be found on our Care & Maintenance page.

 Q. How do I build a deck?

-Q. Can I power wash GreenClaimed® or BamDeck®?
+Q. Can I power wash Cali Bamboo decking?

-A: It is recommended that only professionals use a pressure washer with wide fan tips, at low pressures (under 1,500 psi at least 12″ above the deck surface).
-If done improperly extreme concentrated high pressure will damage any composite deck material.
-Exercise caution and check with a professional as improper use could lead to damage a loss of your warranty coverage.
+A: It is recommended that only professionals use a pressure washer with wide fan tips, at low pressures.
+If done improperly, extreme concentrated high pressure will damage any composite deck material.
+Exercise caution and check with a professional as improper use could lead to damage or loss of your warranty coverage.

-Q. Will heat from grills or fire pits harm BamDeck®?
+Q. Will heat from grills or fire pits harm Cali Bamboo decking?

-A: Not usually, but some dripping grease can stain so it is recommended to put a mat underneath your grill to protect your investment.
-Improperly installed fire features and fire pits can cause damage to BamDeck® decking via direct exposure to the flame or excessive radiated heat.
-Please exercise proper caution when designing, installing and using fire features.
+A: Not usually, but dripping grease can cause stains, so it is recommended a mat is placed under your grill.
+Improperly installed fire features and fire pits can cause damage from direct exposure to flames or excessive radiated heat.
+Exercise proper caution when designing, installing and using fire features.

 Q. How much ventilation is required under a deck?

-Q. Can I put Infnity™ or BamDeck® directly on a concrete patio?
+Q. Can I put Cali Bamboo decking directly on a concrete patio?